maths/moodle-qtype_stack/doc/en/Authoring/Errors.md

 possible identifiers in the expression that the substitutions are applied to are being targetted by unknown values, this can be avoided by avoiding complex construction of the substs itself.

+Note, these issues are now much rarer after the security system changed in 4.4.
+Yo should not even see these errors with the new system.

 ### Example 1